 “I was a freaking idiot!
 I was using my power too freely, without the thought of repercussions!
 And… these eyes.
 I’m not sure how to control them.
 Even if my body’s not trying to heal, if the World Mirror’s active, it’ll show with these damned eyes.”
 Adam let out a huge sigh.
 He noticed that his body was shaking.

 “You seem to have an Ability as well.
-Do you work for the government?
+Do you work for Unity?
+Some other group?
 What about this seal you mentioned?
 I’d also like to chat with you.”

 “Hah!
 This kid thinks we’ll tell him shit!
 That’s rich!”
 Chris positioned his fingers as if he was about to snap them again.
 “I’d be careful who you’re talking to—”